 It’s been a long old road.
 Back in March 2020, Chancellor Rishi Sunak promised to scrap the increasingly controversial tampon tax in the UK.
 He said that it would come to an end by the end of the year.
-Now, here we are in 2021, tampon-surcharge-free and no longer considering menstrual sanitary products as “luxury items”.
+Then in 2021, we became tampon-surcharge-free and no longer considered menstrual sanitary products as “luxury items”.

 The tampon tax was introduced in 1973.
 It goes without saying that those responsible did not menstruate.
 The tax added VAT to menstrual sanitary products, classing them as luxury items.
 Before gasping in horror, it’s important to understand how the VAT (Value Added Tax) system works in the UK.
 At its most basic, VAT is a business tax paid for by a consumer.

 When you buy most goods and services, a standard VAT rate of 20% is added.
 You won’t have noticed it when you shop because, in the UK, it’s inclusive in the cost of an item.
 In other countries around the world, it’s added at the till when you pay.

 Some items are charged at a reduced VAT rate of 5%.
 Examples of these are: